-Australian-Swiss flautist Bridget Bolliger was born in Sydney, where she distinguished herself early, studying under Jenny Andrews, Jane Rutter and Vernon Hill and performing the Ibert Flute Concerto with the Sydney Symphony Orchestra at the age of 15.
-She graduated from the Sydney Conservatorium High School and was awarded the ASCM with Merit by New South Wales Conservatorium of Music.
+Australian-Swiss flutist Bridget Bolliger was born in Sydney, where she distinguished herself early, studying under Jenny Andrews, Jane Rutter, and Vernon Hill.
+At 15, she won the Australian National Mattara Spring Festival Concerto Competition and performed the Ibert Flute Concerto with the Sydney Symphony Orchestra in the same year; and also became the youngest woodwind member of the Sydney Youth Orchestra under Mastro Stuart Challender.
+During these early years of study, Bridget participated in masterclasses with Jean-Pierre Rampal, Alain Marion, and William Bennet when they came to Sydney.
+She graduated from the Sydney Conservatorium High School with an Associate Diploma from the NSW Conservatorium of Music.

-Ms Bolliger spent three years in Brazil as Principal Flute of the Sinfonica de São Paulo, before returning to Australia where she has played with the Sydney Symphony Orchestra, Melbourne Symphony Orchestra, The Queensland Orchestra, Australian Chamber Orchestra and the Australian Opera and Ballet Orchestra, under conductors including Vladimir Ashkenazy and Patrick Summers.
+Ms. Bolliger then spent three years from 2000 between her home in Switzerland and Brazil as Principal Flute with the Orquestra Sinfônica do Estado de São Paulo before returning to Australia in 2003 after 16 years living abroad.
+In Australia, she has freelanced with the Sydney Symphony Orchestra, Melbourne Symphony Orchestra, The Queensland Orchestra, Australian Chamber Orchestra, and the Australian Opera and Ballet Orchestra.

-As a chamber musician, Ms Bolliger has appeared at the Ainey International Music Festival in Burgundy, the Curitiba International Music Festival in Brazil, the Huntington Estate Music Festival in New South Wales and the Australian Festival of Chamber Music in Queensland.
-She has collaborated with many distinguished Australian and British musicians, and with members of the Chicago and Montreal Symphony Orchestras.
+As a chamber musician, Ms. Bolliger has appeared at Chamber Music Festivals in Ainey, France, the Curitiba International Music Festival in Brazil, the Huntington Estate Music Festival in New South Wales, Australia, and the Australian Festival of Chamber Music in Queensland.
+She has collaborated with many distinguished Australian and British musicians and with principal members of the Chicago and Montreal Symphony Orchestras.

-As a flute teacher and chamber music coach, Bridget Bolliger has tutored and given masterclasses in Switzerland, Brazil and Australia.
-She has taught at the Jugend Musik Schule (Rorschach) and was assistant to Michel Debost at the Oficina de Música de Curitiba.
-She has taught at the Sydney Conservatorium of Music, the University of New South Wales and the Sydney Conservatorium High School, and given masterclasses for the New England Conservatorium of Music, the Sydney Flute Society and the Australian Flute Festival.
+As a dedicated flute teacher and chamber music coach, Bridget Bolliger has tutored and given masterclasses in Switzerland, Brazil, and Australia.
+She has taught at the Jugend Musik Schule in Switzerland (Rorschach) and was an assistant flute teacher to Michel Debost at the Oficina de Música de Curitiba in Brazil.
+She has taught at the Sydney Conservatorium of Music, the University of New South Wales, and the Sydney Conservatorium High School and presented masterclasses at the New England Conservatorium of Music, the Sydney Flute Society, the Australian National University, the Australian Flute Festival, and Australian National Academy of Music.

 “Once again flautist Bridget Bolliger played her way into the hearts of music-lovers.”